initializeSparseMatrixFromHdf5.js

 /**

-* Initialize a (potentially layered) sparse matrix from a two-dimensional HDF5 dataset.
+* Initialize a (potentially layered) sparse matrix from a 2-dimensional dataset in a HDF5 file.

 *